On Graduation DayPage address: https://www.mnsu.edu/graduation/prepare/playbyplay.html

 Student Marshals wearing gold robes will guide graduates to their seats.
 Graduates should fill the entire row on each side as they separate.
 Graduates should not leave blank chairs unless instructed by a Student Marshal.

 Crossing the Stage

 Student Marshals will lead all graduates to the stage, one college at a time.
 Before you take the stairs to cross the stage, you will pause for a professional photo.
 You must have your name card ready to hand to the announcer as you reach the stage.
 The announcer will read your name.
-You will then cross the stage, receive your diploma cover from President Richard Davenport or a representative and pause for a professional photo.
-When you come down off the stage, you will pause once again for a professional photo.
+You will then cross the stage, receive your diploma cover from your College Dean and then a handshake from President Richard Davenport.
 Student Marshals will then guide graduates back to their seats.
 You are to remain for the entire ceremony out of respect for your fellow classmates.

 Platform guests will depart first.
 Student Marshals will lead the student recessional once the ceremony is over.

 Appropriate Commencement Behavior

 National Anthem: mortarboards and hats should be removed while the National Anthem is sung and can be replaced after the Honor Guard has placed the flags on stage.